mtoebes/ftc_app_decompiled/Decompiled-Libs/README.md

 these are the raw outputs from [JADX decompiler](http://www.javadecompilers.com).

-These may contain unaddresed compile issues.
+These may contain unaddressed compile issues.

 The source library binaries are found under [FtcRobotController/libs/](https://github.com/mtoebes/ftc_app_decompiled/tree/master/FtcRobotController/libs)

 Steps to Reproduce:

-1. Copy aars to a dirctory of your choice
+1. Copy aars to a directory  of your choice

 2. Rename the extension from .aar to .jar

 3. Extract and open the contents of the jar

 4. Upload the classes.jar to http://www.javadecompilers.com and choose Jadx
   * note: I originally tried to decompile them locally using fernflower but the decompiler had trouble handling the obfuscation.
-Its most likly that I missed setting a certain flag.
+It is most likely  that I missed setting a certain flag.

 5. Download and save the output to the source directory
   * I'm storing this to have unaltered output for comparing against newer library versions